 Co-Founder, Vice President, Facilities Resource Manager

-Steve is a constant tinkerer, mechanical engineer, MBA, musician, artist, custom metal salesman, father and husband.
+Steve is a constant tinkerer, mechanical engineer, MBA, musician, artist, and frustrated entrapreneur.
 Steve is a third generation resident of Hooksett/Manchester, whose mother worked in Manchester’s Waumbec mills during WWII “making” parachutes for American soldiers, and whose father was a machinist for a Manchester manufacturer.
 Making is in his blood and he is thrilled to have co-founded Manchester Makerspace in an abandoned mill in the city.